JohnKearney2020/goFar/README.md

  &nbsp; | Node

 ### Features
+*RESTful API*
+- Go Far is built on a RESTful API.
+All CRUD operations use some combination of GET, PUT, POST, and DELETE http requests to the server

 *Robust Product Model*
 - A robust product [model](/backend/models/productModel.js) allows the database to store products with many different sizes, colors, size categories (petite, tall, plus, etc.), along with unique prices and images for each possible combination
 - An example of a product based on this model is shown below: